-While we have already addressed the basics of torquing in our previous articles, the basic idea of bolting is to stretch the bolt enough so that the nut could be loosened/tightened.
-Having said that, it is proven that combining torque with angle tightening methods can reduce the uncertainty in the tightening process by reducing the dependency on torque control alone.
+While we have already addressed the basics of torquing in our previous articles, the fundamentals of bolting is to stretch the bolt enough so that the nut could be loosened/tightened.
+Having said that, it is proven that combining torque with angle tightening methods can reduce the uncertainty in the bolt tightening process by reducing the dependency on torque control alone.
 In this article, we will talk about how torque and angle enhance the efficiency of bolting operations and the different types of torque wrenches that offer the same.

 It is preferred that the fasteners are tightened using standard tightening tools.
 To avoid the need of any special tightening tools as servicing would be performed using standard equipment, torque-angle tightening method would meet most of the requirements.
 The torque angle tightening method specifies an initial tightening torque.
 An angle of turn is later specified for the bolt/nut to be rotated through.
 The angle of rotation should be such that the required bolt load is induced into the bolt eliminating the clamp force scatter because of friction and other variables.